 Method 2: Backup your Files Easily with Wondershare UBackit

-As you can see, learning how to transfer files in safe mode on Windows 10 can be such a tedious job.
+As you can see, learning how to transfer files in safe mode Windows 11/10 can be such a tedious job.
 If you want to overcome this and back up your data to any location of your choice, then use Wondershare UBackit.

 If you also want to backup your data from your system to any other location using Wondershare UBackit, then you can follow these instructions.